-The Citi® Diamond Preferred® card intro balance transfer offer is 0% interest for 21 months.
-It comes with a balance transfer fee of 3% (or $ 5 minimum), whichever is greater.
+The Citi® Diamond Preferred® card intro balance transfer offer is 0%* for 12 months on Purchases*, then an APR of 14.49% - 24.49%* (Variable).
+It comes with a balance transfer fee of 5% of each balance transfer; $5 minimum..

-- 0% intro APR for 21 months on balance transfers: The long 0% introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® card.
+- 0%* for 21 months on Balance Transfers*: The long 0% introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer.
 Without the power of compounding interest working against you, getting your principal debt balance down becomes much more manageable.

 - The card also comes with Citi® Identity Theft Solutions, which offers protection from fraud with zero liability on any unauthorized purchases.

 - Balance Transfer Fee: But before you discount this offer due to the fee, do the math.
 Often times you’ll still end up saving hundreds or thousands even with a balance transfer fee.

 - Limited Rewards Program: The additional perks associated with the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer are limited.
 The primary purpose of the card however is to utilize the promotional intro rate to save on interest, not to cash in on extras.

 - Foreign Transaction Fee: Use your Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer outside the U.S. and you’ll get hit with a hefty 3% fee on every purchase.